 “I am committed to maintaining a culture where people are encouraged to seek advice, voice concerns or report possible misconduct — and are protected from retaliation when they do so,” said Winrock President and CEO Rodney Ferguson, in an email to staff launching the Code.

-To help Winrock employees feel comfortable and have multiple channels to discuss their concerns, a Code of Conduct ambassador has been selected from each project, location or team.
-Ambassadors are being trained on the Code and will serve as a local resource, in addition to the hotline and Compliance office.
-Over the next two months, local ambassadors will be engaging employees in a Code of Conduct launch event to explain what’s in the Code and channels for speaking up about it.
+To help Winrock employees feel comfortable and have multiple channels to discuss their concerns, a Code of Conduct ambassador was selected from each project, location or team.
+Ambassadors serve as local resources, in addition to the hotline and Compliance office.
+They explain what’s in the Code and channels for speaking up about it.

 The Code was developed by the Human Resources department in conjunction with Chief Risk and Compliance Officer Charlotte Young.